The Scottish retail empire struggling to strike back

 But the playboy retailer's lifestyle finally caught up with him in the late 1970s when he was found to have been selling stocks to fund his gambling addiction.

-In 1985, the Fraser dynasty came to an end as the group ended up in the hands of Mohamed Al Fayed.
+In 1985, the Fraser dynasty came to an end as the group fell into the hands of Mohamed Al Fayed.

 Thirty years later the House of Fraser is a still a huge name in British retail, with 59 stores in high streets and shopping malls across the UK and Ireland.